Quality of ISJ

 A study by Bhattacharjee, et al. (2004) of author experiences of the review process ranked ISJ very highly in all categories.
 ISJ was ranked 3rd, out of 39 journals, for the ‘Quality of its Reviews’, actually 1st out of the IS journals!
 It was ranked 1st overall for the ‘Responsiveness of its Editorial Office’ and ISJ was found to be 7th out of 39 for the time papers spent in the review process, with an average for first reviews of 3.4 months and 2.8 for second rounds of reviews.
 These figures are around half of the average of all the journals and significantly better than some other competitor journals where papers spent over 18 months in the review process, on average.
 Thanks are due to all associated with ISJ for achieving these excellent results, particularly our reviewers and Carolyn in the Editorial Office.
 Once again, and although ISJ came out extremely well in this study, we urge people to treat all such surveys with some caution.

-In the last UK RAE (2001) the LIM (Library and Information Management) Panel regarded publications in ISJ highly and as an indication of international quality.
+In the UK RAE (2008) the LIM (Library and Information Management) and Business and Management Panels regarded publications in ISJ highly and as an indication of international quality, and this continues for the 2014 REF (Research Evaluation Framework).

 The ISJ is Indexed/Abstracted in: